MobilePayDev/MobilePay-Payments-API/docs/payment-points.md

 After signing up to use [Payments API](/docs/payments-refunds/create-payments), merchant needs to create a payment point.

-Single businesses can have multiple payment points.
+Single business can have multiple payment points.
 Each payment point is a location and it has a MobilePay-assigned `PaymentPointId`.
 Establishing multiple payment points is optional but useful for reporting and tracking sales over time.
 Most customer-related transactions must be to a specific payment point in the API call.

 ## Management of payment points

-Creating, and editing payment points is done in _MobilePay Portal_.
+Creating and editing payment points is done in _MobilePay Portal_.
 The payment point name and bank account are mandatory fields.
 If no logo image is provided the default one will be used.

 ![Setup payment points](/img/pp-example-v2.gif)